Skip to main content

 Now: The UK has limited state enforcement of employment rights.

 What the Bill says: The Bill gives the government various powers to enforce labour market regulation and to delegate this to a new public authority (expected to be called the Fair Work Agency).
-The Next Steps document says that the Fair Work Agency will bring together existing enforcement functions, including minimum wage and statutory sick pay enforcement; the employment tribunal penalty scheme; labour exploitation and modern slavery; as well as introducing the enforcement of holiday pay policy.
-The Bill sets out a range of enforcement powers, including powers to enter business premises to obtain documents.
+The Next Steps document says that the Fair Work Agency will bring together existing enforcement functions, including minimum wage and statutory sick pay enforcement; the employment tribunal penalty scheme; labour exploitation and modern slavery; employment agencies rules; as well as introducing the state enforcement of holiday pay for the first time.
+The Bill sets out a range of enforcement powers, including the ability to enter business premises to obtain documents and inspect electronic records.

 The Employment Rights Bill covers England, Wales and Scotland.